tldr-pages/tldr/pages/linux/makepkg.md

 `makepkg --verifysource`

-- Generate and save the source information into `.srcinfo`:
+- Generate and save the source information into `.SRCINFO`:

-`makepkg --printsrcinfo > .srcinfo`
+`makepkg --printsrcinfo > .SRCINFO`